joshuaowalker/specimux/README.md

 ```

 This output helps users understand the robustness of their barcode set against various types of errors.
 By analyzing
-this information, researchers can make informed decisions about whether their chosen parameters strike the right balance
+this information, users can make informed decisions about whether their chosen parameters strike the right balance
 between stringency and flexibility for their specific experimental needs.

 We recommend users experiment with different parameter settings on a subset of their data to determine the optimal